ItMeansBigMountain/musicAI/simple-setup.md

 1. Build your Docker image
 2. Push to ACR
 3. Run `terraform init/plan/apply`
-4. Deploy container app
+4. Deploy container app with all environment variables
 5. Output the FQDN

-## 4. Test Your Endpoint
+## 5. Test Your Endpoint

 The workflow outputs the FQDN.
 Visit:
 - `https://your-fqdn/` - returns service info